efiliba/Excalidraw-Web-Socket/README.md

 ```

 Should run at: http://localhost:3000
-Add an identifier at the end to distingish between different 'rooms'
+Add an identifier at the end to distinguish between different 'rooms'
 e.g. http://localhost:3000/a

 Open an incognito tab to the same url to view collaboration through web sockets